• Skip to primary navigation

 This post may contain affiliate links.
 Please see disclosure policy here.

 Delicious, warm, gooey cinnamon rolls in just an hour.
-It is possible and delicious!
-These quick cinnamon rolls are fast and easy to make!!
+These quick one hour cinnamon rolls are fast and easy to make!!

 overhead shot of cinnamon rolls

-These super quick cinnamon rolls are ready to go in the oven in just one hour!
-Believe it or not!!
-And the results are amazingly good cinnamon rolls!!!
+These super quick one hour cinnamon rolls are ready to go in the oven in just one hour!
+And the results are amazingly good!!

-I love homemade cinnamon rolls.
-What I don’t like is how long they take to make.
-I especially love them for breakfast but who wants to get up 2-3 hours before breakfast in order to have hot, fresh out of the oven cinnamon rolls??
-Not me.
+I love homemade cinnamon rolls, especially for breakfast, but I don’t love how long they take to make.
+Who wants to get up 2-3 hours early to have hot, fresh cinnamon rolls in the morning?

 cinnamon rolls with frosting